raycast/eslint-plugin/README.md

 This ESLint plugin is designed to help you follow best practices as you build Raycast extensions.

-> Note that this plugin is provided by default in `@raycast/eslint-config`.
-Follow the installation steps below only if you want to have more control over the default configuration.
+> Note that this plugin is provided by default in Raycast's default configuration (`@raycast/eslint-config`).
+You shouldn't have to install the ESLint plugin unless you want to have more control over the default configuration.

 ## Installation